Conoscere and sapere in Italian

 Another difference between conoscere and sapere is that sapere can also be used to translate the English to hear in a very specific kind of sentence.

-The English Have you heard…? is translated into Italian as Hai saputo che…?.
-Saputo is the past participle of sapere and it can be used as an adjective to address an insufferable know-it-all kind of person.
+The English structure Have you heard…? is translated into Italian as Hai saputo che…?.
+Saputo is the past participle of sapere and it can be used as an adjective to describe an obnoxious know-it-all.

 Hai saputo che Lorenzo si è rotto una gamba?

-Have you heard that Lorenzo has broken his leg?
+Did you hear that Lorenzo broke his leg?

 Fare il saputo